catios/cati/README.md

 - Cati has all in one.
 You don't need to have package manager, dependency manager and graphical interface separated
 - Cati repositories structure is simple and also smart and powerful
 - Cati packages format is `.cati`, also cati supports `.deb` and `.rpm` packages alongside `.cati` packages
-- Cati has a useful graphical interface
 - Cati has some tools to check your system health and keep that secure
+- Cati has a graphical interface(comming soon...)

 ## Authors
-cati writed by [parsampsh](https://github.com/parsampsh) and [contributors](https://github.com/catios/cati/graphs/contributors)
+cati written by [parsampsh](https://github.com/parsampsh) and [contributors](https://github.com/catios/cati/graphs/contributors)

 ## License
 cati [licensed](/LICENSE) under GPL-v3